odea-project/qAlgorithms/report/discussion_tests.md

 These requirements place significant restrictions on the possible ways to communicate the deluge of data that comes with (possibly) years of measurements.
-Here, only two options are viable:
+Here, two types of approaches can be viable:
 1) Machine-assisted or machine-led processing and search for regions of high change
 2) A reductive approach that produces metadata which is still sensitive to shifts, but human-comprehensive

 While these options are not exclusive, the final step of any automated evaluation still needs to be that of communicating relevant results to the instrument operator.

 ## Differentiating process quality from result quality
 Previous work by https://doi.org/10.1016/j.trac.2020.116063 highlighted